forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 [`log_sink_rules.yaml`](https://github.com/forseti-security/forseti-security/blob/master/samples/scanner/scanners/log_sink_rules.yaml)
 rule file.

+## Resource scanner

+Alert or notify if the scanner rules created on resources does not have a match in the Forseti inventory.

 ## Retention scanner

 Allow customers to ensure the retention policies on their resources are set as intended.

 For examples of how to define scanner rules for retention, see the ['retention_rules.yaml'](https://github.com/forseti-security/forseti-security/blob/master/samples/scanner/scanners/retention_rules.yaml) rule file.

+## Role scanner

+Alert or notify if the custom role granted to the resource does not have intended permissions.

 ## Service Account Key scanner